SAI360/Compliance360-Import/Employee/README.md

 ## Testing
 All imports should be thoroughly tested and the results reviewed before importing to production data.
 This can be done by;
 1. Arranging for a test database to be created by contacting SAI support (support@sai360.com).
-2. Post the data to the test site
+2. Post the data to the test site (see Posting Data below).
 3. Monitor the progress of the job via the C360 Home -> Job Status menu.
 Cllck on the Magnifying glass on the relevant entry to see a detailed summary of the import.
 4. Review results via C360 Forms, Reporting and Audit Trail.